Semifinals: Memphis YOMCA 76, Sports Academy 73 (OT); Martin Bros. def. Team Richmond.

 Andre Allen, against Sports Academy, did what he does best: push the tempo.
 In some crucial late game situations he was able to go coast to coast and make himself tough to guard in open spaces. … 2003 American U. commitment Andre Ingram is young enough to participate here with Team Richmond and he's been super.
 His stroke looks nice and AU got itself an A+ steal. … It's worth noting.
 James Gist's hook shot is starting to become his go to offensive weapon and we like it!

-Our extensive summer hoops tour concludes with the AAU National Championships.
+Our extensive summer hoops tour concludes with the AAU National Championship coverage on Thursday.
 Hope you enjoyed the 22 days of coverage from five of America's top summer events!